the-james-burton/testing-workshop-junit5/README.md

 Starting with a complete and working application, you will be coached through the process of writing unit tests for it in your own IDE, until your tests cover the whole application.

+## Learning Objectives

 Many popular JUnit techniques and approaches are covered.
 When you complete the course you will...

-- be able to understand and write good testable object-oriented code
+- Be able to understand what makes object-oriented java code testable
-- spot what needs to be tested
+- Spot what needs to be tested
+- Write JUnit test cases
-- know how to design a good unit test
+- Know how to design a good unit test
-- know how to make great assertions to ensure code doesn't break
+- Know how to make great assertions to ensure code doesn't break
-- be confident in the libraries used
+- Be aware of some of the more advanced features of JUnit 5
+- Use Mockito to better isolate your tests
+- Use AssertJ to make better assertions in your tests

 ## Topics

-The main things we will look at in this course are
+The main things we will look at in this course are...

-### JUnit 5 as a test management and execution framework
+### [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) as a test management and execution framework

 - arrange / act / assert
 - test lifecycle